When is the right time to oppose a trademark application?

 Need to oppose a trademark application?
 Contact US patent and trademark attorney Vic Lin at 949-223-9623 or email vlin@icaplaw.com to explore how we can help you file a trademark opposition.

-Tracking status of a pending application
+How to track the status of a pending trademark application

 Timing is key.
 Make sure to track the status of the trademark application and calendar the opposition period.
 It is possible that the trademark application might never reach the publication period.
 For example, the examining attorney may reject the application and maintain the refusal even after reviewing the applicant’s response.
 Sometimes the applicant may fail to respond to a rejection and instead allow the application to go abandoned.